ridercz/ReP/README.md

   * `Resources/Mailing/*/BodyTextFormatString.txt` - general message format, add common footer here.
   * `Resources/Mailing/*/*.txt` - text of e-mail messages.

+## Translation

+This project aims to show localization features of ASP.NET Core and how to write internationalized features.
+I would like to have it translated to many different languages, especially some that use non-Latin characters.

+Currently supported languages:

+* Czech (`cs-CZ`)
+* English (`en-GB`)
+* Filipino/Tagalog (`fil-PH`) contributed by Maribel Faderon

+Contributions are welcome, especially for the following languages:

+* German (to test layout with longer words)
+* Languages using non-Latin scripts (Chinese, Japanese, Korean, Thai, Russian, Ukrainian, Bulgarian...)
+* Languages using right to left writing systems (Arabic, Hebrew)

+If you want to contribute translation but do not know how, please contact me and I'll help you.

 ## Contributor Code of Conduct

 This project adheres to No Code of Conduct.
 We are all adults.
 We accept anyone's contributions.
 Nothing else matters.